Compromise, expanding common space key to keeping society united: PM Lee

-SINGAPORE - Keeping a diverse society united is not easy, and Singapore's starting point is that people can be good Muslims, Christians, Buddhists, or Hindus, while also being good citizens, Prime Minister Lee Hsien Loong said on Friday.
+Keeping a diverse society united is not easy, and Singapore's starting point is that people can be good Muslims, Christians, Buddhists or Hindus while also being good citizens, Prime Minister Lee Hsien Loong said on Friday.

 While the Government sets the tone, minority communities have maintained the trust of other groups, and the majority Chinese community understands the need to recognise and respect their interests, he noted.